POD Community Mock Draft: With the 7th pick, the Raiders select..

 If you’re not aware of how our Community Mock Draft works, we have allowed 28 different commenters here to act as general manager for a team (Erik Schlitt is the Lions GM and three teams don’t have a first or second-round pick).
 This year’s Raiders general manager is Popcornstadium.

-With the seventh overall pick in the 2023 Pride of Detroit Community Mock Draft, the Oakland Raiders have selected Christian Gonzalez, cornerback out of Oregon.
+With the seventh overall pick in the 2023 Pride of Detroit Community Mock Draft, the Las Vegas Raiders have selected Christian Gonzalez, cornerback out of Oregon.

 Here’s Popcornstadium justifying the pick: